tylangesmith/tylangesmith/README.md

 - ✨ Building an AI driven SaaS Side Hustle
 - ☁️ Building Data / ML Platforms in the Cloud
-- 💅 Trying to Blog over at [tylangesmith.com](https://tylangesmith.com)
+- 📜 Studying a Masters of Data Science

 BIOGRAPHY

 - 🏢 Currently working at nib Group
 - 📜 Degree in Software Engineering
 - 🗿 DevOps Engineer in a Previous Life
 - 🌱 Currently Learning All About Machine Learning
 - 🌍 Evangelist at Heart Enjoying the Ride